 Dr. Peter Kay

-After being diagnosed with prostate cancer in 2013 and having a radical prostatectomy, Peter has been actively involved in PCFA's network.
-He has assisted with organising monthly support group meetings, following up with new people and their partners, and supplying members with information and PCFA resources.
-In addition Peter is an Ambassador and has given several presentations at events in Darwin organised to raise awareness for prostate cancer.
+After being diagnosed with prostate cancer in 2013 and having a radical prostatectomy, Peter was actively involved in PCFA's network in the Northern Territory.
+He has assisted with organising monthly support group meetings, following up with new people and their partners, giving presentations at community events, supplying group members with support, information and PCFA resources.

 Gaye is a co-owner of a family owned media group, encompassing a number of regional and national publications.
 Previous to this, Gaye's career has centred on human services policy and operational leadership in the public and not for profit sectors, with a keen interest in governance arrangements that support coordinated and quality service delivery.
 Gaye holds a Master of Social Work from La Trobe University and is a Graduate Member of Australian Institute of Company Directors.